-Walking alongside Chloe on the embankment, we admire her courage.
-In return, she expresses gratitude for our unwavering support.
+As we walk alongside Chloe on the embankment, we admire her courage and in return, she thanks us for the unwavering support.
 During our conversation, we learn that Chloe’s accident involved the very car William gifted her – an incident he continues to feel guilty about.
 We can inquire further about the accident.

 In this reality, Chloe’s demeanor has changed.
 She avoids cursing, drugs, alcohol, and cigarettes and is focused on her studies.
 She never even crossed paths with Rachel Amber.